 Broadcasting on May 21st, 2012, Colors is a bit of an oddball when it comes to Radiolab episodes.
-Rather than being presented in Radiolab’s usual format, this episode features its topics delivered in a narrative stylization as opposed to a scientific one.
+Rather than being presented in Radiolab’s usual format, this episode features its topics delivered in a narrative stylization instead of a scientific one.
 It is a mixture of science and art.

 Kurlwich and Abumrad consider the topic from multiple lenses.
-The questions they dive into range from the obvious to the abstract, and it makes for genuinely captivating listening.
+The questions they dive into range from the obvious to the abstract, making for genuinely captivating listening.
 One notable example of how the episode is presented in a narrative format is when the two put forward the story of a sea creature that sees color differently from humans.
-Ultimately, the story boils down to the topic of how dogs see color, but the presentation makes it much more engaging.
+Ultimately, the story boils down to how dogs see color, but the presentation makes it much more engaging.

 However, it’s not all stats and numbers.
 The episode features a discussion about the similarities between the world’s most prosperous cities, as well as entertaining anecdotes and stories about unusual cities that have popped up over the course of history.

-One such story is about a small town that had a coal mine firing blazing beneath it for over 50 years.
-There are interviews with city dwellers, which is a nice change of pace from the usual scientific guests that appear on the show, and the whole episode is backed by a low city-scape soundtrack, which is a testament to the level of production and care that goes into the podcast.
+One such story is about a small town with a coal mine firing blazing beneath it for over 50 years.
+There are interviews with city dwellers, which is a nice change of pace from the usual scientific guests that appear on the show.
+The whole episode is backed by a low city-scape soundtrack, a testament to the level of production and care that goes into the podcast.

-Blame is an episode that is driven much more by emotion rather than intellect, which aired on September 12th, 2013.
-The episode features three stories, each of which is designed to help you to understand the moral and emotional aspect of blame, as well as presenting you with technologies that can help us to collectively understand the concept of blame.
+Blame is an episode driven much more by emotion rather than intellect, which aired on September 12th, 2013.
+The episode features three stories, each of which is designed to help you understand the moral and emotional aspect of blame and present you with technologies that can help us collectively understand the concept of blame.

-Kurlwich and Abumrad get their hands on the program for the episode, and the two concluded that while the technology is certainly impressive, the moral, ethical, and security questions that it raises are seriously concerning.
+Kurlwich and Abumrad get their hands on the program for the episode.
+The two concluded that while the technology is certainly impressive, the moral, ethical, and security questions that it raises are seriously concerning.